prateekkeshari/dictionary-app/README.md

 - checking for words like New York or USA which can have different capitalizations
 - Displaying the output in a clean, readable format

+What can be better:
+- A way to query the data from a database instead of a json file (because it slows down)

+Thank you